-Our services are focussed on God’s Word.
+Our services are focussed in God’s Word, the Bible.

 We believe that the ‘word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart,’ (Hebrews 4:12) and therefore the more we are exposed to God’s Word the better.

-The midweek meeting resemblences the Sabbath services, but is less formal and in addition to singing of psalms and exposition of God’s Word, men who profess faith in Christ are asked by the minister (or elder who may be leading in the minister’s absence) to lead in prayer during the meeting.
+The midweek meeting resemblences the Sabbath services, but is less formal and in addition to singing and exposition of God’s Word, men who profess faith in Christ are asked by the minister (or elder who may be leading in the minister’s absence) to lead in prayer during the meeting.